zerospace-ai/pay-sdk-go/README.md

 For detailed API descriptions, please refer to [🧩 api-reference.md](./api-reference.md) and [🧩 examples.md](./examples.md).

+For Authentication & Security, please refer to [🧩 authentication.md](./authentication.md)

 ## 📎 Appendix

 For more detailed references, please check the [Appendix](./appendix.md) document, which includes the following content: